How to test REST API clients in Android apps

 Table of contents

-Illustration: How to Test REST API Clients in Android Apps
+How to test REST API clients in Android apps

-PSPDFKit Instant is a library built on top of PSPDFKit that provides real-time collaboration features, allowing users to seamlessly share, edit, and annotate PDF documents across multiple platforms.
-For the most part, this library stands as a client for the REST API provided by PSPDFKit Server.
+Nutrient Instant is a library built on top of Nutrient that provides real-time collaboration features, allowing users to share, edit, and annotate PDF documents across multiple platforms.
+This library acts as a client for the REST(opens in a new tab) API provided by Document Engine.

-Each quality piece of software needs extensive text coverage, so while developing our Instant client for Android, we provided unit tests as a result of using TDD.
-This ensured that our code units worked as expected.
-To add an additional layer of reliability to our production code, we decided to provide a set of integration tests for the library.
-The goal for these tests was to ensure the correct client behavior when communicating with a previously specified server API.
-For that, we used a local mock server that implemented our real server API and behavior.
+While developing our Instant client for Android, we wrote unit tests using TDD(opens in a new tab) to ensure our code units worked as expected.
+To add reliability to our production code, we created integration tests for the library.
+These tests verify correct client behavior when communicating with the server API.
+We used a local mock server that implements our real server API and behavior.

 MockWebServer

-MockWebServer is an additional dependency that needs be added to the build.gradle file:
+MockWebServer is an additional dependency that needs to be added to the build.gradle file:

 dependencies {